Alaska’s Education Opportunity Act

 -Governor Sean Parnell

-Governor Parnell has outlined a package of education innovation, funding, and new opportunities for Alaska’s children.
-If the Legislature passes and funds the governor’s proposal, Alaska’s students will be better prepared for life and work.
+In 2014, Governor Parnell championed Alaska’s Education Opportunity Act, a package of educational innovation, new funding, and new opportunities for Alaska’s children.
+After passing the Legislature with bipartisan support, this legislation gives Alaska students better tools to prepare for life and work.

 Increase access to charter schools.